rstens/docs/README.md

                   Deploy Test Suite                                                Identify the test suite we need to run in BDDStack.
 This can either be done through the tool or by scripted invocation.
 The latter would happen in case of fully automated build and test.
                   Execute Test Scripts                                             Test scripts are executed by the test automation tool engine and the scripts point to one of our test environments.
                   Results reporting                                                The tool collects all the results and communicate these to TestRail.
 (To be build)
                   Defect Management                                                Once the results are communicated, we review the failures and decide if this is an actual defect or not (a surprising amount of false positives come out of test automation tests runs).
-If this is a valid defect we use the integration with JIRA to record the details as obtained by the tool and add our own observation to it.
+If this is a valid defect we use the integration with ZenHub to record the details as obtained by the tool and add our own observation to it.
 This defect will then start the defect workflow just like any other defect.
   **Maintain**    ** **                                                            ** **
                   Update Assets                                                    Test automation keeps on working well if the assets (scripts, functions, actions) are kept up-to-date, clean and efficient.
                   Archive Test Suite                                               Test Suites are valuable assets and are kept carefully as part of good practice but also for restore/recovery purposes.